-You are eligible to take the GED test if you are a resident of California and meet any one of the following criteria:
+To take the HiSET or GED test in California, you must be a California resident or a member of the armed forces assigned to this state and meet any one of the following criteria:

-- The individual is 18 years of age or older, or within 60 days of his or her 18th birthday (regardless of school enrollment status).
+- You must be 18 years of age or older or within 60 days of your 18th birthday (regardless of school enrollment status).

-- The individual must be within 60 days of when he or she would have graduated from high school had he or she remained in school and followed the usual course of study (please note that examinees testing under this criteria may not be enrolled in school).
+- If you are within 60 days of when you would have graduated from high school had you remained in school and followed the usual course of study.
+(Candidates testing under this criteria may not be enrolled in school.)

-- The individual is 17 years of age, has been out of school for at least 60 consecutive school days, and provides a letter of request for the test from the military, a post-secondary educational institution or a prospective employer.
+- You are 17 years of age, have been out of school for at least 60 consecutive school days, and provide a letter of request for the test from the military, a post-secondary educational institution, or a prospective employer.

-Persons who pass the GED test at age 17 will not receive the California High School Equivalency Certificate until their 18th birthday; a letter of intent is issued which states that the certificate is being held pending the examinee's 18th birthday.
+Important note: If you pass the HiSET or GED test at age 17 you will not receive the California High School Equivalency Certificate until your 18th birthday; a letter of intent is issued and states that the certificate is being held pending the examinee's 18th birthday.

-Valid identification is required by the National GED Testing Service and the California State Department of Education.
+Valid identification is required by the National GED Testing Service, Educational Testing Service, and the California State Department of Education.
 All examinees must present acceptable identification at registration and at each testing session.
 The identification source must include the examinee's name, address, date of birth, signature, and photograph.
-United States Government issued photographic identification is the only means of verify identify and age.
+United States Government issued photographic identification is the only means of verifying identity and age.
 The following are acceptable forms of identification: